 Put the hot jam into small sterilised glass jars (put the jars in the oven for around 15 minutes at 100C before using them).
 Leave overnight.
 Keep the jars in a cool place.
 Enjoy the orange coloured and aromatic jam with freshly cut bread, on a toast or spread over your favourite chocolate (homemade) biscuits:)

 Do you have a favourite kumquat jam recipe to share?
-Post it in the comments below, thank you.
+Post it in the comments below, thank you!
 I’d love to hear about it!

-Adrenal and Gut Health Expert
+Adrenal Fatigue and Digestive Health Expert

 Naturopath || Herbalist || Nutritionist || Reiki Practitioner